Geo-y20/Income_Prediction_Using_CRISP_DM_Methodology/README.md

 ## Conclusion

-The project successfully applies the CRISP-DM methodology to predict income levels using demographic data.
+This project successfully applies the CRISP-DM methodology to predict income levels using demographic data.
 The selected Gradient Boosting model shows excellent performance and can be deployed to help businesses, policymakers, and other stakeholders make informed decisions about income-based strategies.

 ## Future Work